Floyd Rose Tremolos for Left Hand Guitars: OEM Producers

 Jin Ah Precision Industries was a Korean company that emerged as a key producer of OEM licensed Floyd Rose tremolo systems and OEM proprietary tremolo systems during the late 1980s and 1990s, supplying universal hardware to major brands with Korean production lines.
 They were a major supplier of guitar parts to Samick, Cort, and World Musical Instrument Co.

-Jin Ah ceased tremolo production around the early 2000s as OEM manufacturing shifted to higher-spec OEMs like Ping Well in Taiwan and Sung-il in Korea.
+Jin Ah ceased manufacturing guitar parts around the early 2000s, as OEM manufacturing shifted toward higher-spec producers like Taiwan's Ping Well and Korea's Sung-il.

 Jin Ah's most well-known series of licensed Floyd Rose tremolos is the KKT series.
 (This is actually the Samick designation for the series.)
 Early products are easily identifiable by the "Mfg.
 Under Floyd Rose Pats." wording of the licensing statement on their products and their conical fine tuners.